madmurphy/libconfini/dev/hackings/baremetal/README.md

-Standard Library and compile **libconfini** as “bare metal”, with `strip_ini_cache()` as the only parsing function (since this relies only on a buffer for its input) -- i.e. without `load_ini_file()` and `load_ini_path()`, and even without any header at all.
+Standard Library and compile **libconfini** as “bare metal”, with `strip_ini_cache()` as the only parsing function (since this relies only on a buffer for its input) -- i.e. without `load_ini_file()` and `load_ini_path()`, and possibly even without any header at all.

 Starting from version 1.13.0 a “bare metal” version of **libconfini** has been made available by simply passing a `--without-io-api` option to the `configure` script.
+This modified version has the following characteristics:

+* No heap usage (no memory is every allocated or freed)
+* No I/O functions (it is possible to parse only disposable `char` buffers via `strip_ini_cache()`)
+* Everything else is inherited verbatim from the official version

 ## The `--without-io-api` option

-When the `configure` script is launched with the `--without-io-api` option, it assumes that no standard library at all could be present in the system.
-Hence it runs a series of tests and creates an inventory of what is present and what is not, in order to amend the source code accordingly.
+When the `configure` script is launched with the `--without-io-api` option (or, equivalently, with `--with-io-api=baremetal`), it assumes that no standard library at all could be present in the system.
+Hence it runs a series of tests and creates an inventory of what is present and what is not, in order to amend the source code accordingly -- to ignore all the tests and assume that literally nothing from the C Standard library is supported use `--with-io-api=nolibc`.
 The amendments are necessary (instead of just relying on the C preprocessor) because it is required to change the public header, and not just the compiled code.

 Fortunately only a very small amount of code in **libconfini**, besides the I/O functions, depends on the C Standard library, so it is relatively easy to